LearnOnDemandSystems/docs/guides/idl2/idlv2-authoring-guide-and-best-practice.md

 Although potentially any task could be reduced to an action that can be executed as a command shell or Windows PowerShell command, you should use this feature judiciously.
 Users should still know how to open File Explorer and perform other basic actions.
 This feature is most useful for a complex task that involves numerous steps, opening file locations deep down in directory structures, opening specific Web pages, and other similar activities.

 - **Include:**  Used to input text from a GitHub raw link.
 This is useful to use to pull in content hosted on GitHub.
-Navigate to the GitHub page containing the content to be used, click the Raw button, then copy the URL of that page and include it in the below syntax.
+Navigate to the GitHub page containing the content to be used, select the Raw button, then copy the URL of that page and include it in the below syntax.

     - **Note**: GitHub hosted content can be changed by the repo maintainer of the content and will change the instructions displayed in the lab that is using the Include syntax.

     > `[!include [label](url)]`

-- **Copyable Text:** Used to make text copy to the local clipboard when the student clicks the text.
+- **Copyable Text:** Used to make text copy to the local clipboard when the student selects the text.
 Type two + (plus) symbols on each side of the text that should be made copyable.

     > \++copyable text++

     ![](images/copyable-text.png "Copyable Text")

 - **Type Text:** Used to input text into the current cursor location inside of a managed virtual machine showing in the Resource Portal.
-Clicking the text in the lab instructions will automatically type the text into the managed virtual machine.
+Selecting the text in the lab instructions will automatically type the text into the managed virtual machine.
 When authoring lab instructions, use three + (plus) symbols on each side of text to convert it into Type Text.

     > \+++Type Text+++

     ![](images/type-text.png "Type Text")

-- **Copyable and Type Text:** used to make text copy to the local clipboard and type into a virtual machine when the student clicks the text.
+- **Copyable and Type Text:** used to make text copy to the local clipboard and type into a virtual machine when the student selects the text.
 Type four + (plus) symbols on each side of the text that should be made copyable and type text.

   > \++Click to copy to clipboard and type into a VM++
   >